 43. (i) The Culture and Communications Officer shall be responsible to the Executive for such matters that concern the Association that are connected with cultural and artistic activities and pursuits, and for the Executive for the due management and control of all matters relating to Association publications and broadcasting controlled by the Association and shall be Chairperson of the Craccum Administration Board and the Media Complaints Tribunal as provided respectively in the Seventh and Eighth Schedules hereto which shall be and shall be deemed to be part of these Rules.

-(ii) The Environmental Affairs Officer shall be responsible to the Executive for such matters that concern the Association that are connected with the environmental affairs of New Zealand and the Earth.

-(iii) The International Students Officer shall be responsible to the Executive for such matters that concern the Association that are connected with international students.
+(ii) The International Students Officer shall be responsible to the Executive for such matters that concern the Association that are connected with international students.